QPThree/101d1/201/read03.md

 ### Switch Statements

-**Switch** statements begin with the kewywod **switch** followed by a variable called the switch value.
+**Switch** statements begin with the keyword **switch** followed by a variable called the switch value.
 Following this opening will be curly brackets.
 Inside the brackets are **cases**.
 Each case represents a possible value for the initial variable in our opening.
 If that variable matches on of the case values, then that case's code block is run.

 ![Switch Statements](../images/switch.png)